3mdeb/96boards-docs-wiki/LatestSnapshots.md

 # 96Boards HiKey - Work in Progress

+**This document is a live document that will be kept updated to reflect changes in the latest snapshot builds for HiKey.
+Snapshot builds are NOT guaranteed to be stable but reflect the latest work on the HiKey platform.
+In due course these Getting Started notes will become the Getting Started notes for the next release**

 ## Getting Started

-This document describes how to get started with the HiKey ARMv8 community development boards shipped from May 2015.
+This document describes how to get started with the HiKey ARMv8 community development boards using latest Snapshot software rather than the release build shipped with the boards.

+THIS IS WORK IN PROGRESS
+The current builds this document refers to are:
+UEFI Snapshot 51
+DEBIAN Snapshot Community 4

+Note that the June 2015 release bootloader based on HiSilicon code is being deprecated and will not be supported in the next release.
+This Getting Started Guide therefore refers to the open source UEFI bootloader which will become the standard bootloader for the HiKey board.

 **The following information is provided in these release notes:**